-She founded Addis Ababa alongside Emporer Menelik II, which remains Ethiopia’s capital city today, and the final decades of her reign witnessed a period of modernization, which gradually opened Ethiopia up to trade and greater technical expertise
+She founded Addis Ababa alongside Emperor Menelik II, which remains Ethiopia’s capital city today, and in the final decades of her reign witnessed a period of modernization, which gradually opened Ethiopia up to trade and greater technical expertise.

 Determined to resist imperialist designs on her country, she increasingly opposed any negotiations that would result in the loss of Ethiopian territory.
 When diplomacy gave way to war, she rode out at the head of her own army, at her husband’s side.